esr360/Kayzen-GS/README.md

 This setting has a fairly large impact on the behaviour of responsiveness.
 With this option enabled, all columns start out at 100% width, and will compact to the specified width as and when it's told.
 If this options is disabled, columns will start out at their specificed width (for example **span-4** would start out at 4/12's by default), and will be forced to **100%** width as and when it's told.

-&#42;This has a noticable effect when using the [flexible-widthed columns](#).
+&#42;This has a noticable effect when using the [Flexible Columns](#).
 As seen further above, with mobile-first enabled we can create a flexible column like so:

 ```html
 <div class="span break-1-half break-2-third break-3-quarter">span-3</div>